-American pastor back in court for spying and terror trial
+Andrew Brunson, American pastor, back in court for spying and terror trial

 ALIAGA, Turkey (AP) — The trial of an American pastor at the heart of a diplomatic dispute between Turkey and the United States resumed Friday in Turkey, with observers waiting to see if authorities will release him amid threats of further U.S. sanctions.

-The fourth hearing of the case against Andrew Brunson began in a prison complex near the western city of Izmir.
-He arrived in a secured convoy before daybreak.
+The fourth hearing of the case against Andrew Brunson began in a prison complex near the western city of Izmir before noon, hours after he arrived in a secured convoy before daybreak.

 The evangelical pastor is accused of terror-related charges and espionage, facing up to 35 years in jail if convicted.